A B C D E F G H I J K L M N O P Q R S T U V W X

 Chromo board

-Chromo board refers to a multi-layer type of cardboard with a coated, usually white front side and an uncoated back side.
+Chromo board refers to a multi-layer cardboard cake with a coated, usually white front side and an uncoated reverse side.
 It is mainly used for packaging printing.

 Chromo paper